how to become a real estate agent in texas

 Step 1: Meet the Pre-Requirements for a Texas Real Estate License

-You must be a US citizen, at least 18 years old, and meet the Texas Real Estate Commission’s (TREC) criteria for trustworthiness, honesty, and integrity in order to apply for a sales agent license.
+To apply for a sales agent license, you must be a US citizen, at least 18 years old, and fulfill the Texas Real Estate Commission’s (TREC) requirements for trustworthiness, honesty, and integrity.

 Step 2: Take at least 180 hours of real estate education classes